Shock wave therapy could be new hope for jaw pain sufferers

 Summary

-This study tests whether a treatment called extracorporeal shock wave therapy (ESWT) can reduce pain and improve jaw movement in people with painful jaw muscle disorders (TMD).
-About 100 adults with moderate to severe jaw pain for at least 3 months will receive either real or fake shock wave therapy.
-Researchers will measure pain, jaw motion, inflammation, and quality of life over 5 weeks of treatment and up to 3 months afterward.
+This study tests whether focused shock wave therapy can reduce pain and improve jaw function in people with temporomandibular disorders (TMD) of muscular origin.
+One hundred adults with moderate to severe jaw pain for at least 3 months will receive either shock wave therapy or a sham treatment.
+Researchers will measure pain, jaw movement, and quality of life over 5 weeks of treatment and follow up for 3 months.

 Get updates